St. Francis Brooklyn Terriers men's basketball: Dark years (1969–90)

 From the 1969–70 season to the 1990–91 season, a span of 22 years, the St. Francis Terriers men's basketball program only had three winning seasons.
 Two of those came during the tenure of Lou Rossini, who was formerly a head coach for NYU and Columbia.
 In the third year of his contract with St. Francis College, it was announced that they would not renew his contract.
 His team's performance on the court was not the reason and it is believed that differences arose because of the subpar academic performance of the student-athletes.

-During those 22 years the Terriers went through six head coaches and hit a program low in the 1983–84 season going 2–26.
-In particular the tenures of Gene Roberti (1979–84) and Bob Valvano (1984–88) saw the program hit all-time lows in winning percentage, during those two tenures the Terriers went 81–166 (32.7%).
+During those 22 years the Terriers went through six head coaches and hit a program low in the 1983–84 season going 2–26 under the tenure of Gene Roberti (1979–84).
+Bob Valvano (1984-88) took over as the youngest Division I coach in the country at 27 years old, and while the program made slight improvements, winning a conference tournament game for the first time in 1988, there were still no winning seasons.
 After Valvano, Rich Zvosec took the reins of the Terriers in 1988 and became the youngest Division I coach in the country at age 27.
 Zvosec produced a winning season 3 years into his tenure going 15–14.
 The winning season was only the 3rd in 22 years and the first in 11 seasons since Rossini accomplished the feat in 1978–79.
 Because of this feat, Zvosec was awarded the 1991 NEC Coach of the Year award.

 Also during this time St. Francis College moved its campus and in 1971 the Terriers settled into a new home at the Pope Physical Education Center.
 Other transitions during this time included St. Francis joining a new conference in 1981, the Northeast Conference (then known as the ECAC Metro Conference).
 From 1968 until 1980, the Terriers played as Division I independents eventually becoming founding members of the Northeast Conference in 1981.